 If you’ve been a victim of domestic violence, there are qualified specialists who can support you during one of the hardest times of your life.
 Here are key support numbers.

 If you are experiencing an emergency please contact 000 to contact police right away.

 For other support and resources please contact the following:

-• MensLine Australia – This is a telephone and online counselling service for men with emotional health and relationship concerns, including issues of violence.
+• MensLine Australia – This is a telephone and online counseling service for men with emotional health and relationship concerns, including issues of violence.
 Available 24 hours 7 days.
 Call 1300 789 978.

 Also, each state and territory in Australia also has its own hotline number and set-up.

 At CM Lawyers, we understand these challenging times can result in bad outcomes.
 Extra stress and financial pressures are mounting during this unprecedented time.
 We understand that these challenges can lead to hostile and toxic environments and those frustrations can spill over into domestic violence and other situations.

 If you are a loved one is facing any charges stemming from a domestic situation, please contact our team of lawyers who are ready to help you navigate your case.

 Please note that we are not able to help you if you are experiencing domestic violence or abuse.
 If you feel you are in a situation where your health and safety is at risk please contact the police or one of the support groups listed here.